 Step 4: To maintain the fresh new paint, wax the boat from stem to stern for long-term protection.

 Wait at least 24 hours for the paint to dry completely before launching.

 - Choose a place where the work was performed that will be less impacted by the weather.

 - Remove all hardware while painting instead of using masking tape to cover the plastic and metal hardware.

 - To keep the paint looking better for longer, clean the boat after each trip.

 - Avoid using strong detergents to clean the boat.

 - Be careful when selecting paint colors.
 The fiberglass is actually plastic; dark tones will attract heat which can cause shrinkage and distortion.
 For the long term, light colors will be preferable.

-- In step painting the boat, we should use a standard “roll and tip” method for the best-finished layer.
+- In the step of painting the boat, we should use a standard “roll and tip” method for the best-finished layer.
 Two people are required.
-While the first person rolls on the paint, another follows behind with a brush and lightly stroking the roller pattern out.
+While the first person rolls on the paint, another follows behind with a brush and lightly strokes the roller pattern out.

-Did you find this article on how much does it cost to paint a boat good for you?
+Did you find this article on how much does it cost to paint a boat suitable for you?